ABOUT THE AUTHOR

 His articles have been featured in Crisis Magazine, and he additionally hosts Escape Velocity, a podcast featuring notable screenwriters and film directors.

-He lives in Nashville, Tennessee.
+He lives in Nashville, Tennessee but is hardly ever there.